Blending of different beliefs – inspiration, appropriation, exploitation, recreation?

 One Last Thing

 Several calendars use 360 days, but the 5 are kept to the end of the Year.
-In this case, there’s the New Year (Dec 21) and the four midway days that are skipped.
+Here we have the Solstice, and the four midquarter days that are skipped.
 This gives us a huge number of factors by which to divide the days.
-There are cultures that use 3, 4, 5 day weeks, not just the 7 weekdays.
-These are critical to their market and trading, and sadly our diversity of calendars is dying out along with our diversity of everything else.
+These are referred to as market weeks.
+There are cultures that observe market weeks of different lengths, not just the seven weekdays we’re all familiar with, and sadly our diversity of calendars is dying out along with our diversity of everything else.